 Practice crab mentality

-Once a fledgling sari-sari store business becomes the talk of the barrio, everyone is riding the bandwagon and putting up the same business.
+Once a fledgling sari-sari store business becomes the talk of the barrio, everyone is riding the bandwagon and doing the same business.
 Eventually, every single store in the neighborhood fails and shuts down its operation.

 If someone gets promoted at work, some Filipinos are good at making up stories; did he date the supervisor?
 Did she sleep with the manager?
 It also exists in the form of protectionism.
 Insecurity or lack of creativity drives this attitude.

 A bright yet not well-connected job applicant never gets the job vacancy because it was reserved for a family member of an incumbent official or a reward for supporters of a candidate who just won the elections.

-Eventually, he lands a job abroad and a foreign firm gets to benefit from his skills.
-A well-connected passenger gets the airport’s special lane while hard-working OFWs sweat it out on a long line.
+Eventually, he lands a job abroad and a firm foreign benefits from his skills.
+A well-connected passenger gets the airport’s particular lane while hard-working OFWs sweat it out on a long line.
 The political supporter who lands the job is often a topic of conversation because of his/her skills, or lack thereof.

 “Nakapasok ako as clerk sa City Hall kasi malakas ako kay Mayor,” a proud yet unqualified government worker might say.

-They don’t pay fares of jeepneys driven by friends — assuming that it’s implied even the driver made no mention about free rides.
+They don’t pay fares of jeepneys driven by friends — assuming that it’s implied even the driver made no mention of free rides.
 “Thank you, pre,” the freeloader quips as he alights the vehicle.
 They sometimes disrespect the families of the recently deceased, coming to the wakes not to pay respects but to get free meals.

-They often visit the house of a balikbayan/OFW who just arrived and ask — they don’t wait — for presents.
-When a Filipino is invited by a foreigner out for lunch, this Pinoy might bring along his kids, parents, and whatnot.
+They often visit the house of a balikbayan/OFW who just arrived and demand — they don’t wait — for presents.
+When a foreigner invites a Filipino out for lunch, this Pinoy might bring along his kids, parents, and whatnot.